About miconazole for oral thrush

 - If you are giving miconazole to a child, check the label carefully to make sure you are giving the correct dose for the age of your child.
 It is important that you keep a check on infants and young children using miconazole oral gel.
 This is to make sure the gel doesn't lodge at the back of their throats and cause choking.

 - Miconazole gel is usually applied directly to the affected areas of the mouth.
 If, however, the infection has spread down your throat, you may be asked to swallow it like a medicine (in which case your doctor will tell you how much to take).
 Smear a small amount of the gel on to the affected areas of your mouth with a clean finger and try to keep it on the affected areas for as long as possible before you swallow.
 Ideally, you should not eat or drink for about 30 minutes after using the gel.
 This helps to prevent the drug from being washed out of your mouth too soon.
 Use the gel four times a day and space the doses evenly throughout the day.
 Keep using this medicine for as long as you have been directed unless you are told to stop.
-To help make sure your infection does not return, it is usual to continue to use the gel for two days after your symptoms disappear.
+To help make sure your infection does not return, it is usual to continue to use the gel for about a week after your symptoms disappear.

 - If you forget to apply a dose of the gel, don't worry, just apply the next dose as usual.
 Do not 'double up' to make up for a missed dose.